cloud-66-internal/help.cloud66.com/_includes/tutorials/redeployment-hook.md

 ### Where to find your redeployment hook?

 Your redeployment hook URL is automatically generated for each of your stacks.
-You can found your unique redeployment hook URL on your application information page (available via the **stack information** link on the main application page's right hand navigation menu)
+You can found your unique redeployment hook URL on your application information page (available via the **application information** link on the main application page's right hand navigation menu)

 {% if include.product == 'legacy_docker' or include.product == 'maestro' or include.product == 'skycap' %}